 “I’m all about [YOUR MANTRA].
 I really believe that [STRONG BELIEF ABOUT YOUR WORK].
 I’m like a [FAMILIAR ANALOGY] but [DIFFERENTIATOR] and I recently [MILESTONE].
 Unlike [YOUR COMPETITION], I [SOMETHING YOU DO DIFFERENTLY].
 My work is [LIST BRAND PERSONALITY TRAITS OR DESCRIBE YOUR AESTHETIC].
 I inspire/enable/help/teach [WHOM] to [DO WHAT?] so they can eliminate/avoid/decrease/stop [PAIN POINT ONE, PAINT POINT TWO, AND PAIN POINT THREE].
 By making/creating/selling/offering [YOUR OFFERINGS], I get to meet the needs that [TARGET MARKET] has for [YOUR AESTHETIC/ TYPE OF WORK/BRAND VIBE].”

 Georgianna Pinto is the CEO and Creative Director of ARIENNE.
-After being a freelance web developer for over 10 years, Georgianna has expanded ARIENNE into a lifestyle brand that is dedicated to being educational, inspirational and supportive for freelancers.
+After being a freelance web developer for over 10 years, Georgianna has expanded ARIENNE into a lifestyle brand that is dedicated to being educational, inspirational and supportive for entrepreneurs.
 As a multi-passionate creative, Georgianna knows first-hand how daunting it is to to quit playing small and expand your brand.
-Georgianna is passionate about pushing others past their comfort zones and seeing the beauty in your chaos.
+Georgianna is passionate about pushing ambitious creatives past their comfort zones and seeing the beauty in your chaos.

 Download these questions to gain clarity on your unique lifestyle brand.